thoughtbot/superglue/docs/shaping.md

 2. UI patterns are universal - headers, footers, a body with a list of items exist in every app.
 Business logic varies wildly, but these presentational structures remain constant.
 This creates immediate intuition; a developer can easily guess the shape of the store, and make close-to-correct assumptions on how to update the store without looking at any code.

 3. It's extremely productive with PropsTemplate.
-A keypath like props_at=data.content.barChart queries the server and grafts the response at the exact same location in your Redux state.
+A keypath like props_at=data.content.barChart queries the server and grafts the response at the exact same location in your store.
 This eliminates the traditional API dance - the path IS the query.
 Your component structure directly maps to your data fetching strategy.

 ## View logic